Wang/Sun Storm in Mixed Doublesfinal at table tennis worlds - ExBulletin

 Wang Chuqin/Sun Yingsha (R) Compete during the semi -final of the mixed double between Wang Chuqin/Sun Yingsha of China and Lim Jonghoon/Shin Yubin van Zuid -Korea at ITTF World table tennis championships Doha 2025 in Doha, Qatar, Qatarhuaauauauauauauauaauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauauaauaauaaaaaa.
 Yijiu)

-Olympic champions Wang Chuqin and Sun Yingsha defeated South Korea's Lim Jong-Hoon and Shin Yu-Bin in straight sets to continue to the mixed Doubles final on the World Table Tennis Championships on Friday.
+Doha, 23 May (Xinhua)-Olympic champions Wang Chuqin and Sun Yingsha defeated the Lim Jong-Hoon of South Korea and Shin Yu-Bin in straight sets to continue to the mixed Doublesfinal on the World Table Tennis Championships on Friday.

 The second seeds dominated the match everywhere and won 12-10, 11-6, 16-14 for 34 minutes.